The Probate Office in Ireland deals with non-contentious probate issues.

 - Rules Office: responsible for searching records to ensure that there is no impediment to issuing the grant of representation.
 Citations, caveats, subpoenas, court motions and Probate Office motions are issued and filed in the Rules office.
 Court Orders from the Probate Court list, Probate Officer's Orders and Side Bar Orders made pursuant to the Rules of Court issue from the Rules office.
 This office also deals with requests received by post for copies of probate documents.

 - Probate Personal Applications Section: enquiries about personal applications may be made by email to ProbatePersonalApplications@courts.ie.
 You can obtain Personal Applications, Grants of Probate and Letters of Administration by instructing a solicitor or by application in person to the Probate Office or the District Probate Registry for the county where the deceased lived.

 Further information about the workings of the Probate Office and the charges involved for grants and searches is available from the Court Service website.

-If you are the executor or have been appointed an administrator of an estate and the estate is not complicated, you can make a personal application to the Personal Application Section of the Probate Office (or to one of the 14 District Probate Registries around the country).
+If you are the executor or have been appointed an administrator of an estate and the estate is not complicated, you can make a personal application to the Personal Application Section of the Principal Probate Registry in Dublin, or to one of the 14 District Probate Registries around the country.